 Cost of Loft Conversion for Storage

 If you’re converting your loft to use it primarily as a loft storage space and you have no plans in using it as a bedroom, then you will be able to cut down the expenses.
 The cost may range from £2,000 to as much as £5,000 or more.
 This price may vary depending on the value of boarding and insulation.
 A simple insulation job may cost £600, but complete loft insulation with boarding may cost £1,500 depending on the materials used, loft size, and the labour cost of a loft specialist.
+Having a loft conversion, actually increases the value of your home, and in some cases can raise the value up to 20% of the original buying price, which is ideal since recent house prices have been rising!

 Another factor that would affect the cost is the staircase you plan to install.
 A temporary or fold-down staircase may be cheaper, and the permanent ones are more expensive.
 However, if you want to sell your property in the future, it would not be deemed valuable if it has no permanent staircase and structural room.